23941335/cits3403/README.md

 ### Running Unit Tests

 Navigate to the project's root directory, make sure your test environment is clean and ready.
+You must be in the virtual environment as explained above.

 ```bash
 python -m unittest discover -s app/testing/unit